iancwwong/vcf2matrix/README.md

 * Tested optimisation methods:
 	- :thumbsup: Enable optimisations through g++ (-O4)
-	- :thumbsup: Compile using OpenMP and pragmas
+	- :thumbsup: Compile using OpenMP and pragmas (basic)
+	- :thumbsdown: Compile using OpenMP and pragmas (optimised)

 ## Issues
 * Program crashes at around 1M samples (even if there's only ONE SNP)